 The name is an unique case-sensitive string which allows the Colvars module to identify this component.
+This is useful, for example, when combining multiple components via a scriptedFunction.
 It also defines the variable name representing the component's value in a customFunction expression.